dobromir-hristov/vuecommunity/docs/guide/ecosystem/mobile-apps.md

 ### Quasar <badge text="Popular"/>

-Quasar is one of the first Vue UI frameworks, targeting desktop and mobile in particular.
-It offers a very rich and ever extending set of pre-built components, that mimic mobile elements, plus a bunch of other useful ones.
-Quasar also has a CLI for managing and bundling your mobile app for each platform, using PhoneGap.
+Quasar is a very active and fast growing Vue UI framework, one of the first targeting desktop and mobile in particular.
+It offers a large and ever extending set of pre-built components, some mimic mobile elements, and a bunch of other useful general use case ones.

+Quasar comes with a CLI for managing and bundling your mobile app for each platform, using PhoneGap.
+CLI allows easy application bootstrapping, with support for PWA, i18n, Vuex, VueRouter, Async Code splitting and more.

 <useful-links>
 <useful-links-section title="Official">